Chart Color Schemes

 AreaSearch assessment of residential development activity positions Maffra among the top 25% of areas assessed nationwide

-New development consists of 96.0% detached houses and 4.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The location has approximately 223 people per dwelling approval, indicating room for growth.
-Population forecasts indicate Maffra will gain 4,889 residents through to 2041.
-Should current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+However, construction activity has eased recently.
+The new development consists of 96.0% detached houses and 4.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+There are approximately 223 people per dwelling approval in Maffra, indicating room for growth.
+According to AreaSearch's latest quarterly estimate, Maffra is forecasted to gain 4,894 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development